 Fleas live in the environment, and control must be aimed at getting rid of fleas where they live.
-Talk to your vet about an appropriate method of flea control for your pet, his bedding, and your home.
-This can include any combination of a spray, powder, collar, or a spot-on treatment.
+Talk to your vet about an appropriate method of flea control for your pet, its bedding, and your home.
+This can include any combination of a spray, powder, collar, or spot-on treatment.

 Other methods of control are environmental insecticides, such as foggers or yard sprays, medications given to the pet to break the flea life cycle, and daily vacuuming.

 Carefully read all product warnings and follow instructions closely.
-Do not use more product than recommended, as they can react and be dangerous to you and your pet.
+Do not use more product than recommended, as it can react and be dangerous to you and your pet.
 As usual, keep all products away from children, and wash your hands thoroughly after shampooing your pets.